stadium-software/workflow-steps/v2/README.md

    2. ContainerClass: The class you added to the *Container* control (e.g. workflow-steps)

 ## Workflow Step Statuses
-The module cpomes with a set of preconfigured statuses that can be customised as required.
+The module comes with a set of preconfigured statuses that can be customised as required.
 Additional custom statuses can also be added.

 ### Preconfigured Statuses
 The module comes with five preconfigured statuses: